Cabra, Dublin: Education

-The FÁS training centre, present in Cabra since 1978, was closed down on 24 December 2010.
-Courses, staff and instructors were sent to other training centres in the city.
-One of the apprenticeship courses, Construction Plant Fitting, has since been moved to a temporary home in Baldoyle, near the FÁS Baldoyle Training Centre.
+Cabra is home to a number of secondary schools, including Coláiste Mhuire (Irish-medium, mixed sex), St. Declan's College (Catholic ethos, all-boys), St. Dominic's College (Catholic ethos, all-girls), and Cabra Community College (multidenominational, mixed sex).

+Cabra also contains a number of primary schools, including Gaelscoil Bharra (Irish-medium, mixed sex), St Finbarr's BNS (Catholic ethos, all-boys), St Catherine's (Catholic ethos, all-girls), and Christ the King NS (Catholic ethos, all-girls).

+Holy Family School for the Deaf offers both primary and secondary education for deaf and hearing-impaired students.
+Casa Caterina provides education for students with autism or severe emotional and behavioural difficulties.

+Pre-school institutions in Cabra include Naíonra Bharra (Irish-medium), located on the Gaelscoil Bharra campus.

 Notable persons

 Notable people from Cabra include singer-songwriter Eleanor McEvoy, world champion boxer Steve Collins, author and journalist Gene Kerrigan, actors Michael Gambon and Frank Grimes, actress and singer Angeline Ball, singer Dickie Rock, rapper Kojaque and multi-time WWE world champion Sheamus (real name Stephen Farrelly).

-Numerous footballers hail from Cabra, including Republic of Ireland international goalkeeper Wayne Henderson, and Éamonn Fagan and Liam Whelan, both from St. Attracta Road.
+Numerous footballers hail from Cabra, including Republic of Ireland international goalkeeper Wayne Henderson, Éamonn Fagan and Liam Whelan, both from St. Attracta Road.
 Whelan was one of the Manchester United Busby Babes who died in the Munich air disaster of 1958, and Connaught Bridge was later renamed in his memory.
-The former Leeds United and Irish player and manager Johnny Giles also hails from the area.
 Roddy Collins, former manager of Bohemians, Shamrock Rovers and Maltese side Floriana, lived in Cabra before being appointed manager of Cork City.
+Brothers Jimmy Conway former Fulham and Manchester City player, and John Conway also a former Fulham player, were both born in Ventry Park.

+Éamonn Dillon is a hurler from Cabra who plays for Dublin GAA's senior team as well as his club, Naomh Fionnbarra GAA.

 The suburb's most infamous former resident was John Toler, 1st Earl of Norbury, otherwise known as the hanging judge, who lived at Cabragh House on the corner of the present-day Fassaugh Avenue and Ratoath Road.
 Another judge, with a far less villainous reputation who also lived in Cabra, was Sir Ambrose Forth (died 1610) judge of the Irish Court of Admiralty.
 He did not much enjoy living in Cabra, judging by his letters complaining about his "poor little farm house" there.

-The noted mathematician, William Rowan Hamilton, who freed algebra from the commutative postulate of multiplication (that the order or sequence of factors does not determine the result), is a commemorated by a plaque at Broom Bridge.
+The noted mathematician, William Rowan Hamilton, who freed algebra from the commutative postulate of multiplication (that the order or sequence of factors does not determine the result), is commemorated by a plaque at Broom Bridge.